A minor stumble, a major tumble, and a saving Sagres that wasn’t to be

 Sagres by sunset

-(Wikimedia Commons By JHilario – Own work, CC BY-SA 4.0)
+[Photo from Wikimedia Commons By JHilario – Own work, CC BY-SA 4.0.]

 which was nice enough but far from one that could prompt a reverie of a hissing sun dipping into the sea.
 The rest of my photos from the day are here.

-I noted in the first post that you might see the word disappointing appear with unusual frequency and it makes its first appearance here though it is only a minor one.
+In the first post about this journey I speculated that you might see the word disappointing appear with unusual frequency and it makes its first appearance here though it is only a minor one.
 Although hopeful, I had few expectations for Sagres as a possible retirement destination before I arrived.
 While I found the town charming and a little funky, it also felt rather isolated.
-For this reason, I moved it – with Peniche – to the no side of the ledger.
+For this reason, I moved it – along with Peniche – to the no side of the ledger.

 This entry was posted in Portugal Spring 2022.
 Bookmark the permalink.